Nerolation/EIPs/EIPS/eip-XXXX.md

 ## Rationale

 In the current protocol, the blob base fee adjustment mechanism assumes that the target blob gas per block is exactly half of the maximum blob gas per block.
-This assumption ensures symmetric maximum base fee increases and decreases, maintaining a balance in network economics.
+This assumption ensures symmetric maximum base fee increases and decreases.

 However, when the target deviates from being half of the maximum (e.g., a target of 4 blobs with a maximum of 6 blobs), asymmetry arises because the maximum possible deviation above the target is not equal to the maximum possible deviation below the target.
 Specifically: